KratinProject/A-Chatbot-for-Health/README.md

-# :two_hearts: A-Chatbot for Health 🤖
+# A-Chatbot for Health 🤖
 Machine Learning Project

 A-Chatbot for Health is a Healthcare Domain Chatbot to simulate the predictions of a General Physician.